Resources / Training /

 Guides and tools

-A summary of Diffusion of Innovations by Rogers, E. M., First edition.
-New York: The Free Press.
-(1962) — Diffusion of Innovations is the most popular model for understanding how new products and innovations gain momentum and diffuse (or spread) through a specific market or population.
+Diffusion of Innovations by Rogers, Everett (1962) describes the qualities that make an innovation spread successfully.
+It is the most popular model for understanding how new products and innovations gain momentum and diffuse (or spread) through a specific market or population.

 Guides and tools